 Scratch sprites allow you to showcase your creativity in your projects!
 In this tutorial, we’ll show you how to browse the many options in the Scratch sprites library, upload your own images, and even add your own customizations to create fascinating sprites for Scratch coding.
 Get ready for a whole bunch of fun!

-By the way, we also have a special fun Scratch snowball game class right now for the holidays.
+By the way, we also have a special fun Scratch Pokemon game class right now.
+Plus check out our free Scratch class for live expert guidance.

 What is a Scratch sprite?